Trump's previous tariff push terrified the world economy. He's betting this time is different

 Instead on Tuesday, Trump posted on social media that the tariffs would be charged as scheduled starting Aug.
 1.

 "There has been no change to this date, and there will be no change," Trump said on Truth Social.
-“No extensions will be granted.
-Thank you for your attention to this matter!”
+“No extensions will be granted.”

 Credit: AP